-In the 2018 summer term the 35 Maths Hubs across England (co-ordinated by the NCETM) are seeking to recruit primary schools to take part in a programme of professional development in 2018-2019, designed to support schools in implementing a teaching for mastery approach.
+During the 2018/19 school year, Maths Hubs across England are working with thousands of primary schools in a programme of professional development, designed to support schools in implementing a teaching for mastery approach to maths.

-Two teachers from each participating school will join a Work Group, consisting of six or seven local primary schools, and led by a trained primary Mastery Specialist.
+Two teachers from each participating school join a Work Group, consisting of six or seven local primary schools, and led by a trained primary Mastery Specialist.

-Work Groups (sometimes known as Teacher Research Groups, or TRGs) meet regularly to plan, observe and discuss teaching for mastery, and in between meetings the teachers will explore mastery approaches both in their own classrooms and across their school.
+Work Groups (sometimes known as Teacher Research Groups, or TRGs) meet regularly to plan, observe and discuss teaching for mastery.
+In between meetings the teachers will explore mastery approaches both in their own classrooms and across their school.
 Work Groups run for a year initially, with many continuing beyond the first year as mastery is embedded in participants’ schools.

-They will also receive support from a local classroom-based Mastery Specialist, who leads the group.
+Support is also provided from a local classroom-based Mastery Specialist, who leads the group.
 This model of professional development involves hands-on learning and peer-to-peer support.
 It is evidence-based and designed to support substantial long-term change.

 Find out more